 October 10, 2019 – “From Galway we traveled to Limerick – only passed through for a meal.
 There we received our first negative greeting.
 Two local girls – one of them looked to be a mother [more likely an older sibling, in retrospect] another just out of school in her school gown (I’ve noticed the girls in the Irish Republic have to wear long skirts [floor length] as part of their schoolwear)… It was interesting hearing their perspectives on Americans from an impersonation.
 It went like this “Everything is so green here, it’s so boring…” Spot on.
 Sounds pretty much like the typical, unappreciative American to me.
 Our second transgression was in Bruff, a small town outside of Limerick.
 This was a real town – a town not invented primarily for tourists, a town with living, breathing – well perhaps smoking – people who discussed the “fookin game” or the “fookin weather” – a town of Irish people just living their lives and we intruded upon it…”

 What did I miss?
 I was writing the October 10th entry in Killarney, a town essentially designed for tourists – made entirely of shops, lodging, and restaurants – so I had a certain level of resentment for tourist towns at this particular point in time which I think is why I focused on Bruff in that it just felt like a normal town.
-Back to the transgression in Bruff, though…while in Bruff we went to this one bar for a quick drink to wind down the evening.
+Back to the transgression in Bruff, we went to this one bar for a quick drink to wind down the evening.
 The bar we went into first was all men – maybe five.
 One female bartender.
 As soon as we entered this bar, you could hear the shift in attention.
 The men conversed sporadically, but it felt tense.
 You could tell that they were conscious of three American women, who knew nothing of rugby, were taking up space.

 Bruff led us to the Cliffs of Moher which were spectacular.
 For those with small children, I advise caution.
-It is very windy, very muddy, and there isn’t much railing – but its so worth it.
+It is very windy, very muddy, and there isn’t much railing – but it’s so worth it.
 The views were breathtaking, and yes these are the cliffs featured in Harry Potter, Potter fans.
 Also consider the drive around Dingle peninsula.
-It feels like something unique in Ireland.
+It feels like something unique to Ireland.
 The temperature and environment changes, for a second you may be fooled that you are close to the Pacific – until you step outside your car.

 From Killarney we went through the Ring of Kerry, a circular road which takes you around through some scenic parts of Ireland.
 I took on driving for this one, because at this point in time I weirdly fell in love with driving in Ireland.
 Nothing like tiny roads and the fear of falling into a ditch, a rock wall, or a sheep to make you want to keep driving?
 I guess that’s how it was for me.
 It was thrilling, and it was fun.
 Sharing the road on streets that looked like one-ways where you are only (what feels like) inches away from the oncoming traffic became second nature.

 After we had our fun in Killarney we made our way to Cork, the home of the popular Blarney Castle.
 Endurance.
 Remember that theme I mentioned?
 Also remember how I just said how much I loved those narrow, winding, hilly roads?
-Well, my body – when sitting in the back seat anyway – didn’t.
-On the way to Blarney, I vomited – like held-my-hands-to-my-face-ask-to-suddenly-pull-over spewed onto the rain-coated asphalt in front of my sister and mother vomited as cars passed by honking.
+Well, my body – when sitting in the back seat – didn’t.
+On the way to Blarney, I vomited – like held-my-hands-to-my-face-and-asked-to-suddenly-pull-over spewed onto the rain-coated asphalt in front of my sister and mother as cars passed by honking.
 I have a very romantic notion of myself as a Tommy from Rugrats but maybe I’m just a Chuckie.

 But Blarney was worth the vomit.

 You may think the rain would have made Blarney a miserable experience, but it actually made it better.
-There is something about seeing a medieval castle in the rain that makes it easier to picture the medieval environment in its glory days – because even in its glory days it had to have been a touch gloomy.
+There is something about seeing a medieval castle in the rain that makes it easier to picture the medieval environment in its glory days – because even in its glory days it had to have been gloomy, harsh.
 The gloom actually made all the views more vibrant, the contrast between the dark sky and the bright green grass looked stunning.
 We topped off the Blarney experience with the most tourist of touristy things to do which was kissing the Blarney Stone for which you are suspended upside-down as you lean back and kiss a stone.
 Millions of people have kissed this stone.
 Cue “ew” noise from all germaphobes reading.

 Legend has it that when you do kiss this stone, you obtain the gift of eloquence.
 When you hear someone use the term “you’re/that’s full of blarney” it means what you think it means – full of flattery, or as I also like to call it – bullshit.
 If you kiss the Blarney Stone you will become a good bullshiter.
 Because the world needs more bullshiters!